 During Masters week, we are going to count down the five greatest players ever to win at Pinehurst before they won The Masters.
 We begin with a few Honorable Mentions

 Jenkins, perhaps sportswriting’s greatest satirist and certainly one of the great golf historians, has the credibility to make that claim stick.
 He’s referring to the North & South Open, Pinehurst’s first entry into professional golf that came half a century – and more – before any of the U.S. Open championships Pinehurst No. 2 today is so well known for.

 It is a tournament that sometimes gets lost in the annals of pro golf, and honestly, even lost in the lore of Pinehurst itself.
 Every day in the clubhouse’s hallowed hall, guests and golfers stop and marvel at the North & South Open wall of champions, there next to the more well-known North & South Amateur wall, trying to place the tournament’s legacy in their memories.
 Often, though, it’s not there.

-But as the arrival of April and azaleas harkens the dawn of another Masters, a studious glance of that North & South Open wall reminds those of us with Pinehurst ties that, many times in golf, before men were masters, they were champions at Pinehurst.
+But at the dawn of another Masters, a studious glance of that North & South Open wall reminds those of us with Pinehurst ties that, many times in golf, before men were masters, they were champions at Pinehurst.